 Health 360's committed staff serves diverse clients by delivering "health beyond health care."
 It integrates a host of services - primary and behavioral health care, dental and pharmacy services, quality early childhood education, legal services, refugee services, and access to fresh produce - together in one location.
 What a great example of taking creative solutions that bring people and organizations together in unexpected or nontraditional partnerships.

-To learn more about the projects CHE has been involved with in the past year, download our annual report.
+To learn more about the projects CHE was been involved with in 2016-2017, download this annual report.